Can I find out any more detailed information on a trip that I'm interested in?

 Do you get many single people on your trips?

 Lots of people come alone and many friendships have begun on Trekking in the Alps and Provence trips.
-My groups are small (maximum 10, usually 4-8) and the atmosphere is informal and supportive.
+My groups are small (usually 4-8) and the atmosphere is informal and supportive.
 Do not be afraid to book alone - in fact that's the best way to integrate into a group.

 What age are most people on a trek?

 I get the full age range from teenagers to retired people.
-There doesn’t seem to be an optimum age, but your age is immaterial really - some of my fittest trekkers have been well into their 60s - proof that age is just in the head.
+There doesn’t seem to be an optimum age, but your age is immaterial really - some of my fittest guests have been well into their 60s and beyond- proof that age is just in the head.

 What nationalities come on your treks?